 For these reasons, EFAs greatly soothe and remedy skin conditions such as acne, eczema, and psoriasis.

-A 2000 study found that the UVA and UVB protection afforded by raspberry seed oil is reportedly similar to titanium dioxide with an SPF protection factor against UVB rays of 28-50, and an SPF protection factor against UVA rays of around 8.
+This is all thanks to a 2000 study that concluded that raspberry seed oil provides UVA and UVB protection similar to titanium dioxide with an SPF protection factor against UVB rays of 28-50, and an SPF protection factor against UVA rays of around 8.

-That I’ve been using red raspberry seed oil daily for the past few weeks with great results!
-It does not clog my pores whatsoever and leaves my skin super smooth.
-It also is very quickly absorbed — I’d say it falls in between a dry oil like rosehip or tamanu and a slightly heavier oil like jojoba, which is perfect since I personally blend the two, and advise others to do the same to get the perfect consistency.
+My personal experience with this oil: it does not clog my pores whatsoever and leaves my skin super smooth.
+It’s also very quickly absorbed — I’d say it falls in between a dry oil like rosehip and a more moisturizing oil like jojoba, which is perfect since I personally blend the two to get the best balance!